Famous Marijuana Users

-A number of celebrities have struggled with marijuana abuse.
+Several celebrities are famous marijuana users and have even struggled with marijuana misuse.
 Despite claims that marijuana is not addictive or dangerous, studies have indicated that as many as 30% of those who use it develop some degree of what’s known as a marijuana use disorder.2

 Music and movies make frequent references to smoking marijuana, and many songs have been written as dedications to the drug (“A-Yo” by Lady Gaga, “Dooo it” by Miley Cyrus, “The Next Episode” by Dr. Dre, “Because I Got High” by Afroman, “Habits” by Tove Lo, and “Pass That Dutch” by Missy Elliott, to name a few).
 Some artists believe that pot can enhance their creativity, and this perception is prevalent in American culture.